Fire erupts at apartment complex, Victory Brewing in Kennett Square, Pa.

 "All of a sudden the building splits open and a fireball shoots out of the corner," said one man who witnessed the fire break out.

-Chopper 6 was over the scene after firefighters worked to extinguish the blaze.
+Chopper 6 was over the scene as firefighters worked to extinguish the blaze.

 According to a spokesperson with Victory Brewing, there was an explosion near the taproom.